The Calimero project provides the KNX protocol stack for clients, KNXnet/IP servers, and devices.

 !

 Calimero is designed to operate on embedded systems.
-The library is compatible with Java Standard-Edition (J2SE) environments commonly deployed on home computers.
-Minimum Java Runtime Environment (JRE) requirements:
+Minimum Java runtime requirements:

 Project Structure